httpwg/wg-materials/ietf116/minutes.md

 Martin Thomson: you've been given url that points at this name.
 Multiple HTTP version are available and only some have the desired capability.

-Lucas Pardue: h1 different from h2 and h3 because of multiplexing and takover of connection.
+Lucas Pardue: h1 different from h2 and h3 because of multiplexing and takeover of connection.

 Tommy Pauly: we would be losing a round trip because we need to see that CONNECT request fails.
 Is the round trip justified here?